alexmags/ADTiersOfJoy/README.md

                     Yet another Tiered Admin Model script...

 # ADTiersOfJoy
-A PowerShell script to deploy Active Directory Tiered Administration Model The code
+A PowerShell script to deploy Active Directory Tiered Administration Model.

+The code:
 * Creates OUs
 * Creates security groups
 * Nests security groups into role groups
 * Delegates permissions to OUs

 (!)
 Test in a lab.
-Don't experiment in production.
-Pick your own group naming convention.
+Don't experiment in live envronment.
+Replace group names with your own naming convention.
 The structure is just an example.
 Remix to your own requirements.

 To do: Combine with Pester tests to ensure Tiered Administration Model rules are followed (no lower tier accounts or groups in higher tier groups/roles)